-Door alarms will not be used a monitoring device, and are not a behavior management tool and as previously mentioned only be set once a housemate has settled into their bedroom for the night.
-Usual practices in ensuring the legitimate privacy of the housemate i.e. when using the toilet etc. will be observed.
+Door alarms will not be used a monitoring device, and are not a behaviors management tool and as previously mentioned only be set once a child/housemate has settled into their bedroom for the night.
+Usual practices in ensuring the legitimate privacy of the child/housemate i.e. when using the toilet etc. will be observed.